nightroman/Invoke-Build/README.md

 *Invoke-Build* is carefully designed for multiple calls in the same PowerShell
 session: sequential, nested, and even parallel.
 Every call maintains its state completely on the stack.
 The engine itself never changes environment variables, the path, the current directory, and other global settings.
-All is up to build scripts.
+This is up to build scripts.

 ## What Does It Build?